EthanHargrove/EthanHargrove/README.md

 <h4>What I'm working on:</h4>

-  - Reinforcement Learning For Spacecraft Navigation
-  - Personal portfolio website using Flask and Bootstrap.
+  - Personal portfolio website using Flask and React.
-  - Planetary System Modelling for Exoplanet Classification using Python.
   - Sudoku Solver

 <!-- <h3 align="left">Connect with me:</h3>